LejhandG/python-mini-games/README.md

 # Mini Projects Collection using Python

 Welcome to the Mini Projects Collection!
-This repository contains a collection of mini projects written in Python using the built-in Turtle library.
+This repository contains a collection of mini projects written in Python using the built-in Turtle library and other libraries.
 The projects included are:

 1. **Snake Game**: A classic snake game where the snake grows by eating food.
 2. **Pong Game**: A 1v1 game where two paddles hit a ball back and forth.